Hey guys what’s up? I’m going to debunk a lot of SEO myths today. I think you’ll like this case study as the results are

 I already mentioned it but here goes again.
 WordPress.COM is a free service for users that don’t want to host their own blogs.
 The good thing is that you’re creating a blog under an existing and very well known domain (WordPress), so you might see your websites rank faster.

-The bad thing is that they don’t like ads and banners, so I lost my free blog 3 months later (2 months after it started ranking) because I was passing some images as banners with affiliate links to a CPA network to avoid using ad network alternatives.
+The bad thing is that they don’t like ads and banners, so I lost my free blog 3 months later (2 months after it started ranking) because I was passing some images as banners with affiliate links to a CPA network to avoid using ad networks like Adsense they could detect instantly.

 I lost it on May 30th, and here’s a screenshot that proves it: